If you have not read it yet, please start with Create reports tutorial.

-To compare segments ratio between composition, you can use the Donut chart.
+To compare the ratio of the segments between compositions, you can use the Donut chart.
 You can think of a donut chart as being a stacked bar graph that has been curled around on itself.

-If you show data labels and percentage for each slice, you can hide the legend .
+If you show data labels and percentages for each slice, you can hide the legend .

 For representing relations between three measures, you can use Bubble chart.
 Two measures are placed on axes and the third measure determines bubble size.

-You can select more cluttered part of Scatter chart to zoom in.
+You can select a more cluttered part of the Scatter chart to zoom in.